benyboy84/terraform_tfe/modules/workspaces/README.md

 Terraform Cloud workspace that would provision and manage rest of your workspaces using Terraform code (IaC).

+## Permissions

+To manage the workspace resources, provide a user token from an account with appropriate permissions.
+This user should belong to the "owners" team of every organization you wish to manage.
+Alternatively, you can use an organization or team token instead of a user token, but it will limit which resources you can manage.
+Organization and team tokens cannot manage resources across multiple organizations, and organization tokens cannot manage certain resource types (like SSH keys).

+## Authentication

+The Terraform Cloud provider requires a Terraform Cloud/Enterprise API token in order to manage resources.

+There are several ways to provide the required token:

+- Set the `token` argument in the provider configuration.
+You can set the token argument in the provider configuration.
+Use an input variable for the token.
+- Set the `TFE_TOKEN` environment variable: The provider can read the TFE_TOKEN environment variable and the token stored there to authenticate.

 ## Features

 - Create a Terraform Cloud workspace